MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Audification

-It is more or less the direct translation of data into sounds and is applicable only for structured data sources eg time/space etc.
+Audification is the process of direct translation of data into sounds.It is applicable only for structured data sources eg time/space etc.

 <figure align="middle">
 <audio controls>